Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Arkansas

 The Arkansas Department of Health was notified by Dr. Thomas Atkinson, M.D., from the Springdale Treatment Center in Springdale, AR, that patients at the addiction treatment center had used kratom before.
 He informed the Department of Health that kratom exhibits an opiate agonist action in subjects.
-He issued a warning about kratom because he believed the products shouldn’t be available to get bought by Arkansas citizens at local businesses.
+He believed the products shouldn’t be available from local Arkansas businesses.
 After hearing the doctor’s argument, the health department decided to take the matter into its own hands.

 Both mitragynine and 7-hydroxymitragynine were placed as a scheduled I narcotic on Arkansas’s List of Controlled Substances.
 You can find both alkaloids listed under Article II—Schedule I—(c) Opium Derivatives.
 The two compounds were